madinatt/Forex-Trend-Analysis/README.md

-Y# Yahoo Finance Forex Trend Analysis (EUR/JPY) - 2003 to 2023
+#Yahoo Finance Forex Trend Analysis (EUR/JPY) - 2003 to 2023

 ## Overview

-This project involves a comprehensive analysis of historical exchange rate trends between the Euro (EUR) and Japanese Yen (JPY) from 2003 to 2023.
+This project involves a comprehensive analysis of historical exchange rate trends between the Euro (EUR) and Japanese Yen (JPY) from 2013 to 2023.
 The analysis incorporates regression machine learning algorithms to model and predict future exchange rate movements.

 ### Table of Contents